Intel Beefs Up Its Plans For Artificial Intelligence

 “I am personally very energized about the opportunities before us as an industry.
 As CEO of Nervana, an AI company that Intel acquired last year, I saw what could be done.
 Now, after six months here, I see how the world can change when a company like Intel focuses on an effort.
 I believe this new organization will have a huge impact, not only for Intel, but upon the entire evolving AI space,” said Naveen Rao, who is now the vice president and general manager of the Artificial Intelligence Products Group at Intel.

-According to analysts from Technavio, the global artificial intelligence market in the industrial sector to grow at a CAGR of 52.65% during 2017-2021.
+According to analysts from Technavio, the global artificial intelligence market in the industrial sector to grow at a CAGR of 52.65 percent during 2017-2021.
 The artificial intelligence (AI) market in the United States education sector is expected to grow at a compound annual growth rate of 47.5 percent during 2017-2021, according to a new report by market research firm Research and Markets.

 As part of this AI initiative, Intel will be exploring novel architectural and algorithmic approaches to inform future generations of AI.
 “This includes a range of solutions from the data center to edge devices, and from training to inference – all designed to enable Intel and its customers to innovate faster.
 This will be the home for AI innovation at Intel,” said Rao.